 Downton Abbey: A New Era might not be revolutionary in its approach to its storyline, but it’s a significant improvement from its 2019 predecessor, as what actually happens in the film is not as important as the journey the characters go through, and each of these small but incredibly meaningful moments are bound to affect all audience members who recognise themselves in these characters and the universal issues they face.
 After all, A New Era is not just about the advent of talking pictures and a trip to France, but it’s first and foremost about learning to grow and adapt to the times without losing track of who you are, and there couldn’t be a more timely and relevant theme than this.
 It’s just like Daisy and Anna say in one of the film’s many memorable scenes: “don’t forget who you are and where you come from, but don’t let it hold you back.”

-Downton Abbey: A New Era WAS released theatrically in the US on May 20, 2022, and in the UK and select countries on April 29.
-The film is now available to watch on digital and on demand.
+Downton Abbey: A New Era is now available to watch on digital and on demand.